top of page

 anchoring into self-trust

-The way the Pressure–Identity Loop™ activates is usually shaped by one or two dominant performance anxiety patterns.
+The way the Pressure–Identity Loop™ activates is usually shaped by one or two dominant performance pressure patterns.

-Music performance anxiety quiz to identify performance pressure patterns affecting confidence on stage
+Music performance anxiety assessment to identify performance pressure patterns affecting confidence on stage

 Comments